Niravpatel129/React-CRUD-Employees-DB/README.md

 - Updated API endpoints and cleaned up the server code a bit
 - Added some CSS to make it look "better", considered using SCSS but didn't think it was needed for this scale.
 - Right clicking on any of the rows should toggle the assigned.
-- Dark theme option available
+- Dark theme option available, also stores which theme you use in the browser localstorage